You had a big bowl of pasta last night and today you’re exhausted.

 - A short stature

-If you have any of the above risk factors, it’s more likely that gluten could be causing some of your symptoms – including fatigue!
+If you have any of these risk factors, it’s more likely that gluten could be causing some of your symptoms – including fatigue!

 In Western countries, the overall prevalence of celiac disease is on the rise.
 In fact, a recent US study showed that the prevalence of celiac disease was only 0.2% in the year 1975, and increased 5-fold during the next 25 years.
 (4) The reasons for these changes are unclear but the current hypothesis has to do with changes in the quantity and quality of ingested gluten.
 (5)